 How is the universe builded by the cosmic workers, the cosmic spirits, the cosmic laborers and the cosmic architects working night and day?
 How is it builded?
 Without sound of tools, builded by cosmic wisdom, held in place and continuance by cosmic wisdom and cosmic love, and it is ineffably beautiful as a cosmic structure.
 How is the body of man builded, the temple, the holy throne, in its highest parts the holy of holies of the inner divinity?
 Builded in the silence without sound of tool, neither sound of hammer nor chisel nor mallet.
 Among the initiates it was a common sign that when a certain great Being founded a ‘city,’ he founded an esoteric school, and when be builded a ‘temple’ in that city, he opened a sanctuary for initiation — the temple in the city, the sanctuary, the holy of holies, within the school.

 Solomon in Hebrew means peace, quiet.
-Do you realize that the secret Wisdom, the Theosophy of the Hebrews called the Qabbalah, also describes the building of the universe as a temple, not so much in the words but in the same thought?
-From the indescribable Primordial Point comes forth 'Adam Qadmon, the Primordial Hierarch of the Universe to come: and from 'Adam Qadmon streams forth the nine and ten Sephiroth, the Angelic Hierarchies of the subordinate Architects and Builders, the contractors, the masons, the carpenters, of the universe, building the temple in the bosom of `Ein Suph, the Boundless.
+The theosophy of the Hebrews called the Qabbalah, also describes the building of the universe as a temple, not so much in the words but in the same thought.
+From the indescribable Primordial Point comes forth ‘adam Qadmon, the Primordial Hierarch of the Universe to come: and from ‘adam Qadmon streams forth the nine and ten Sefiroth, the Angelic Hierarchies of the subordinate Architects and Builders, the contractors, the masons, the carpenters, of the universe, building the temple in the bosom of ‘Ein Sof, the Boundless.
 A Universe.

 What was this mystical temple of Solomon, but the Angelic Hierarchies of the universe constructing without sound of tools the noblest work the gods have done.
 The holiest meaning, the most beautiful of the significances, of this temple of Solomon is of a new revealing to mankind of the ancient God-Wisdom.
 So we call it the Qabbalah of the Jews that Solomon then first gave.
 The tale is founded upon the then secret Qabbalah, the Theosophy of the Jews.
 How much more beautiful, how much more worthy of worship: that which makes man from man a demi-god, because unveiling, revealing, bringing forth, the god within him.
 Is there any religion higher than that?
 It is the objective, the aim, the purpose, of all the greatest spiritual intellects of antiquity: to bring out the god within man.